Lucius Calpurnius Piso Frugi (consul 133 BC): Tribunate and lex Calpurnia

-Praetor (c.136 BC)
+Praetorship

-Piso was certainly praetor before 135, as the Lex Villia required a three-year wait between holding two magistracies (and Piso was consul in 133).
+Piso was certainly praetor before 135 BC, as the lex Villia required a three-year wait between holding two magistracies (and Piso was consul in 133).
 The dominant opinion among modern scholars is that Piso served as praetor in Sicily in a year between 138 and 136, and he was defeated by the revolted slaves of Eunus during the First Servile War.
 However, knowledge of this war is very poor, and mostly comes from epitomes deriving from the lost books of Livy's Ab Urbe Condita.
 The only mention of Piso as praetor in ancient sources is found in the epitome of Florus (dating from the 2nd century AD), who says that "The camps even of praetors (the utmost disgrace of war) were taken by him [Eunus]; nor will I shrink from giving their names; they were the camps of [Manlius], Lentulus, Piso, and Hypsaeus".
-From there, it has been assumed that Florus gave the names of the successive Sicilian praetors in chronological or reverse-chronological order between 138 and 135.
+From there, it has been assumed that Florus gave the names of the successive Sicilian praetors in reverse chronological order between 138 and 135.

-Correy Brennan nevertheless notes that Florus is often careless in his chronology, and also frequently mixes commanders' titles.
+Corey Brennan, a classicist, nevertheless notes that Florus is often careless in his chronology, and also frequently mixes commanders' titles.
 What he calls "praetor" could have been legate, quaestor, praetor, or even consul.
 Therefore, Brennan suggests instead that Piso did not serve in Sicily as praetor, but only as consul in 133.
-Since Florus tells Piso was defeated, it would be very strange to see him winning the consular election at the first possible occasion—despite his disgrace—, when the other identified commanders listed by Florus vanish from history or had to wait a longer time before reaching the consulship.
+Since Florus tells Piso was defeated, it would be very strange to see him winning the consular election at the first possible occasion: the other identified commanders fared far more poorly, either disappearing from history altogether or waiting many years until their consulships.

-Consul (133 BC)
+Consulship

-Piso became consul in 133 alongside the plebeian Publius Mucius Scaevola.
-Scaevola and Piso are respectively described as consul prior and posterior, which means the Centuriate Assembly elected Scaevola first.
-He was assigned Sicily as his province, while Scaevola remained in Rome.
-Sicily was initially given to a praetor, but since the praetors sent in 136 and 135 against the revolted slaves were defeated, the Senate appointed a consul in 134 to deal with them.
-The previous consul, Gaius Fulvius Flaccus, did nothing of note though.
+Piso was elected consul for 133 BC with Publius Mucius Scaevola as his colleague.
+Scaevola and Piso are respectively described as consul prior and posterior, which means the comitia centuriata elected Scaevola first.
+He was assigned Sicily as his province and commanded the war against the slaves, while Scaevola remained in Rome.
+Sicily was initially given to a praetor, but since the praetors sent in 136 and 135 against the revolted slaves were defeated, the senate dispatched a consul in 134 to deal with them; however, the previous consul, Gaius Fulvius Flaccus, did nothing of note.

 Piso probably picked the praetor Marcus Perperna to serve with him in Sicily, because he was a homo novus with an Etruscan background.
-He likely started his campaign by besieging Henna, the epicenter of the rebellion, because several sling bullets bearing his name have been found in the area.
+He likely started his campaign by taking Morgantina and besieging Henna, the epicentre of the rebellion, because several sling bullets bearing his name have been found in the area.
 Then, Piso might have left the conduct of the siege to Perperna while he campaigned in another part of Sicily.
-The First Servile War was concluded the following year when the consul Publius Rupilius captured Tauromenium and Perperna ended the siege of Henna.
+The First Servile War ended the following year when the consul Publius Rupilius captured Tauromenium and Perperna took Henna.